Tippi Hedren: Career setbacks (1967–1973)

 Hedren's first feature film appearance after Marnie was in the 1967 film A Countess from Hong Kong, starring Marlon Brando and Sophia Loren.
-She was told by writer-director Charlie Chaplin that he was offering her a major supporting role as Brando's estranged wife but had to accept the role without reading the script.
-However, when she arrived in England, where the filming took place, she finally received the script and realized that her part was little more than a cameo.
+She was told by writer-director Charlie Chaplin that he was offering her a major supporting role as Ogden Mears (Brando)'s estranged wife Martha but had to accept the role without reading the script.
+When she arrived in England, where the filming took place, she received the script and realized that her part was little more than a cameo.
 She asked Chaplin why he had lied to her.
 "Every actor in the world was asking if they could do this film, to just do a walk-on, without even being paid for it.
 When I said, 'Why didn't you just tell me that it was a cameo?
 I would have done this film anyway?'
 He said, 'I didn't think you would come,' which was very sweet.
 He was a very clever man."

 Hedren asked Chaplin to expand the role, and although he tried to accommodate her, he could not, as the story mostly takes place on a ship, which Hedren's character boards near the end of the film.
 In the end, she remained in the film and later said that it was both amusing and strange to work with Chaplin.
 She found him to be a very serious man and loved his approach to directing.
 She later said, "I wish someone would have been allowed to do a documentary.
 The way he directed was unlike anyone I ever saw.
 He acted out all the parts himself.
 He did Sophia's part, then Marlon's part, then mine, and then he'd say, 'Okay, now you can do it.'
 Which would be impossible, to mimic the master.
 It was incredible.
 None of us believed it.
 Marlon hated it."